 Traditional Bean Soups

-- Pinto Bean Soup: Famous in Southwestern cooking, pinto beans are known for their earthy flavor.
-This soup can be blended for a smooth finish or left chunky for a rustic feel.
+- Pinto Bean Soup: Common in the Southwest the earthy flavor of pinto beans can be blended smooth or left chunky for texture.

 Creative Variations